romuth/Cinema-app/README.md

 ### **MySQL**

-Second things what you need is relational database like MySQL or PostgreSQL.
+Third things what you need is relational database like MySQL or PostgreSQL.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)